-Subtly sweet and enticingly fragrant, you will absolutely love the citrus-floral flavours of this Grilled Lemongrass chicken.
+Quick and delicious, these Vietnamese-inspired Grilled Lemongrass Chicken Thighs come together effortlessly in just 30 minutes.
 The dish is lovely enough to serve to guests, with a preparation that is simple enough for a weeknight.

 Once grilled, the Vietnamese lemongrass chicken is indescribably fragrant, tender, and tasty.
 The perfect dish for a fun weekend grill, or a quick weeknight meal.

-If you like, make double the amount of chicken you plan on serving: leftovers are magnificent wrapped in rice paper or chopped into stir fries.
-Yum.
+I highly recommend you make double the amount of chicken you plan on serving: leftovers are magnificent wrapped in rice paper or chopped into stir fries.
+Yum!

-What Is Lemongrass And How To Prepare It
+What Is Lemongrass and How Do You Prepare It?

 This recipe for lemongrass chicken is made with few ingredients but is bursting with pungent, umami flavors.
 Here’s what you need to make it.